Core Skills: Abdominal Wall Hernia

 Workshop

 Suitable for: General Surgery Trainees SET 1-3.
-Suitable for IMGs under supervision or progressing towards an alternative pathway to FRACS.
-Limited places available for Unaccredited Registrars who have made substantial progress towards successful application for GSET., Theatre Nurses as assistants.
+Limited places available for Unaccredited Registrars who have made substantial progress towards successful application for GSET and for assistant Theatre Nurses.

 Dates